CLICK HERE DONATE!

 SB 818 BY SENATOR ALVARADO-GIL HEARD IN THE SENATE

-SB 818, "Taylen and Wyatt's Law", was heard in the Senate Natural Resources and Water Committee on April 22nd.
+SB 818, "Taylen and Wyatt's Law", was heard in the Senate policy committee on April 22nd.
 WHAT HAPPENED?

 Senate Bill 818, “Taylen and Wyatt’s Law” - an effort by Senator Marie Alvarado-Gil to take steps to increase the safety of the public of El Dorado County that she represents - failed to pass out of Senate Natural Resources and Water Committee on April 22nd with the original bill language she had worked with the Brooks family to draft.